 What can DBT help people with?
 Select all that apply:

 DBT therapy can take 1 year to complete.
 It can include different types of therapy:

 In this setting, you meet one on one with a therapist weekly to:

 Focus on identifying and accepting problem areas and destructive behavior patterns

-This is a weekly group session to improve emotion regulation and behavior in a social context.
+This is usually a weekly group session to improve emotion regulation and behavior in a social context.

 The skills training focuses on 4 key areas:

-The therapist coaches through phone calls to address any concerns or challenges.
-This helps to practice the new skills that you learn in DBT.
+This helps you practice the new skills that you learn in DBT.